2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 The 18 curricular lectures are in English and were recorded from the Plan ₿ Hubs of Lugano (CH) and San Salvador (SV).
 In comparison, the 16 guest lectures were delivered thanks to the collaboration of the Plan ₿ Nodes, which include Turin (IT), Bangkok (TH), and Belgrade (RS).
 You will find all the video recordings of the 2024 edition, along with a brief text summary of what the lecturers explained.

-We also strongly invite you to explore the other half of the Plan ₿ Network educational offer, the “Plan ₿ Tech School,” which targets engineers, cryptographers, computer scientists, and tech-focused students.
+We also strongly invite you to explore the other half of the Plan ₿ Network educational offer, the “Plan ₿ Tech School”, which targets engineers, cryptographers, computer scientists, and tech-focused students.

 **Teachers:** Giacomo Zucco, Alekos Filini, Alexandre Bussutil, Rogzy, Riccardo Masutti, Marco Giorgetti, Gael Sánchez Smith, Alejandro Munoz, Ajelex, Mario Jose Flamento Riva, Adi Shankara

 **Guest Lecturers:** Pierre Rochard, Obi Nwosu, Oleg Mikhalsk, Cathie Wood, Knut Svanholm, Allen Farrington, Jack Mallers, Elizabeth Stark, Yan Pritzker, Paolo Ardoino, Jan-Willem Burgers, Eric Yakes, Rockstardev, Stiven Kerestegian.

-Note: This course is no longer available for purchase.
-The 2025 BizSchool edition will be published soon.
-In the meantime, please feel free to send an email to contact@planb.network to express your interest and be informed when it is published.
+Note: this course is only available in English.

+This Biz School edition is the open-source version of the 2024 edition.
+According to our program, we will launch a new Biz School live course every year, with the possibility to purchase attendance a few months before May.
+Please, feel free to send an email to contact@planb.network to express your interest and be informed when the new edition is published.

 +++